-Nada Hindiyeh is a board certified Neurologist and headache specialist and is currently a Clinical Assistant Professor in the department of Neurology at Stanford University.
+Nada Hindiyeh MD is a board-certified neurologist and headache specialist and is currently a clinical assistant professor in the Department of Neurology at Stanford University.
 She is the Director of Clinical Research for the Stanford division of Headache Medicine and serves as principal investigator for several clinical trials.

-Dr Hindiyeh completed her medical degree at the University of Toledo College of Medicine in Toledo Ohio.
-Both her internship and neurology residency were completed at the University of California, Irvine, Medical Center, where she was chief resident.
+Dr. Hindiyeh completed her medical degree at the University of Toledo College of Medicine in Toledo, Ohio.
+Both her internship and neurology residencies were completed at the University of California Irvine Medical Center, where she was Chief Resident.
 She completed her fellowship in headache and facial pain at Stanford University School of Medicine.

 Attending Neurologist and Professor, Department of Medical Research and Department of Neurology, Taipei Veterans General Hospital, Taipei, TAIWAN

 Shih-Pin Chen is a physician scientist who graduated from Faculty of Medicine and Institute of Clinical Medicine, National Yang-Ming University, Taiwan.
 He received his neurology resident training at Department of Neurology, Taipei Veterans General Hospital and post-doctoral fellowship training at Neurovascular Research Lab, Massachusetts General Hospital, Harvard Medical School.